KalebRaymond/Stock-Watcher/README.md

 TODO
  - Code needs to be cleaned up, it's poorly written and hard to read
- - fix NaN error when loading from portfolio.json
  - Clean up script tags in index.ejs.
 Maybe put them in their own file
  - Change curOpenPrices to curClosePrices
  - Your Portfolio doesn't space columns correctly if stock symbol is less than 4 characters (try hovering over F)